 Brandon “The Prodigy” Curry, a veteran from Murfreesboro, Tenn., scored a stunning win over defending champion William Bonac to win the 31st Arnold Classic at the 2019 Arnold Sports Festival.

 Curry, with his wife Brandy Leaver and four children in the audience, won the Arnold Classic for the first time.
 He also owns wins at the 2013 Arnold Classic Brasil and 2017 Arnold Classic Australia.

-McMillan received congratulations from Gov. Arnold Schwarzenegger, a check for $130,000, a Tony Nowak Official Champions Jacket and the champion’s trophy from Catherine Colle of Midway Labs USA and Jeff Howe of Optimum Nutrition.
+Curry received congratulations from Arnold Schwarzenegger, a check for $130,000, a Tony Nowak Official Champions Jacket, and the champion’s trophy from Carol Zawadzki of Midway Labs USA and Steve Slater of ROGUE Fitness.

 Bonac, of the Netherlands, who won the 2018 Arnold Classic and finished fourth at the 2018 Mr. Olympia finished second.
 Curry received $75,000 and a medal from VPX Sports and Jan Tana.
 Bonac recieved and $10,000 for Most Muscular Award.

 In a surprise, Luke Sandoe of the United Kingdom, competing in the Arnold Classic for just the second time, finished third.
 He received a check for $50,000 and a medal from Europa Sports and Animal.

 Cedric McMillan, the 2017 champion from Heath Springs, S.C., was fourth and received $30,000 and a medal from ALLMAX and Blackstone Labs.

 Roelly Winklaar of the Netherlands finished fifth and received $15,000 from Rule One Protein / Rivalus and Pure Protein.